Officials: Evidence of UK virus strain found in Florida man

 People have clogged hotlines to book appointments, and some seniors have camped out overnight outside vaccination sites, leading some hospitals to hit pause on scheduling further shots.

-Traffic event stretched nearly half a mile from the Health Department’s headquarters near the St. Johns County municipal complex in St. Augustine, where some people said they waited hours for the shot.
+Traffic event stretched nearly half a mile (0.8 kilometers) from the Health Department’s headquarters near the St. Johns County municipal complex in St. Augustine, where some people said they waited hours for the shot.

 DeSantis has begged for patience from anxious seniors, saying vaccine supplies are still limited.
 But the top state official overseeing the vaccine distribution also acknowledged the systems set up for vaccine distribution in the state “aren’t meeting the moment.”